 Once upon a time, before foreign travel became affordable, holidaying at home was the norm.
 In the UK, families would flock to holiday camps for ‘organised fun’.
 With a long list of camp rules to comply with, those holidays must have felt a bit like doing National Service.
-I can remember my granddad driving to Ayr in the 1970s to rescue my auntie, uncle and wee cuz from a Butlin’s holiday!
-That covert escape mission became the stuff of legend in my family – we still laugh about it.
+I can remember my granddad driving to Ayr in the 1970s to rescue my auntie, uncle and wee cuz from a Butlin’s holiday.
+That covert escape mission to Ayrshire became the stuff of legend in my family.
+We still laugh about it.

 Today, the holiday camp, or holiday village has been reinvented.
 ‘Staycations’ are all the rage, and holidaymakers are shunning foreign trips for a spot of R&R closer to home.